The Quasar Catalogue for S-PLUS DR4 (QuCatS) and the estimation of photometric redshifts: Acknowledgments

 \section{Acknowledgments}

+LN acknowledges Alberto Krone-Martins, Kai Polsterer, and Pedro Bernadinelli for thoughtful scientific discussions and Lara Caldas, for giving the great acronym suggestion.
+The authors thank the referee for the suggestions that leveraged the discussions presented in this work.
+The authors also thank Eduardo Telles, Stephane Werner, and Paulo Afranio Lopes for reviewing this manuscript.

-This work has been supported by a PhD fellowship to the lead author from Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP) with grants 2019/01312-2 and 2021/12744-0.
-L. N. also acknowledges Alberto Krone-Martins, Kai Polsterer, and Pedro Bernadinelli for thoughtful scientific discussions. and Lara Caldas, for giving the great acronym suggestion.
-R. R. V. acknowledges the support from CNPq (grant 2020-538), FAPESP (grants 2021/08983-0 and 2023/05003-0) and CAPES (grant 88887.821818/2023-00).
-R. I. is grateful for the financial support of FAPESP (grants 2019/11321-9 and 2023/07068-1) and the Brazilian National Research Council (CNPq; grants 309607/2020-5 and 422705/2021-7).
-E. V. R. L. acknowledges the financial support of the Coordination for the Improvement of Higher Education Personnel (CAPES; grant 88887.470064/2019-00).
-N. S. T. H. acknowledges the support from FAPESP (2015/22308-2 and 2022/15304-4).
+This work was supported by a PhD fellowship to the lead author from Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP) with grants 2019/01312-2 and 2021/12744-0.
+RRV acknowledges the support from CNPq (grant 2020-538), FAPESP (grants 2021/08983-0 and 2023/05003-0) and CAPES (grant 88887.821818/2023-00).
+RI is grateful for the financial support of FAPESP (grants 2019/11321-9 and 2023/07068-1) and the Brazilian National Research Council (CNPq; grants 309607/2020-5 and 422705/2021-7).
+EVRL acknowledges the financial support of the Coordination for the Improvement of Higher Education Personnel (CAPES; grant 88887.470064/2019-00).
+NSTH acknowledges the support from FAPESP (2015/22308-2 and 2022/15304-4).
 LSJ acknowledges the support from CNPq (308994/2021-3) and FAPESP (2011/51680-6).
-F.A.-F. acknowledges funding for this work from FAPESP grants 2018/20977-2 and 2021/09468-1.
+FA-F acknowledges funding for this work from FAPESP grants 2018/20977-2 and 2021/09468-1.
 CMdO thanks support from FAPESP grant 2019/26492-3 and CNPq grant number 309209/2019-6.
-The authors thank the referee for the suggestions that leveraged the discussions presented in this work.
-The authors also thank Eduardo Telles, Stephane Werner, and Paulo Afrânio Lopes for reviewing this manuscript.

 The S-PLUS project, including the T80-South robotic telescope and the S-PLUS scientific survey, was founded as a partnership between FAPESP, the Observatório Nacional (ON), the Federal University of Sergipe (UFS), and the Federal University of Santa Catarina (UFSC), with important financial and practical contributions from other collaborating institutes in Brazil, Chile (Universidad de La Serena), and Spain (Centro de Estudios de Física del Cosmos de Aragón, CEFCA).
 We further acknowledge financial support from the Fundação de Amparo à Pesquisa do Estado do RS (FAPERGS), CNPq, CAPES, the Carlos Chagas Filho Rio de Janeiro State Research Foundation (FAPERJ), and the Brazilian Innovation Agency (FINEP).
 The authors who are members of the S-PLUS collaboration are grateful for the contributions from CTIO staff in helping in the construction, commissioning and maintenance of the T80-South telescope and camera.
 We are also indebted to Rene Laporte and INPE, as well as Keith Taylor, for their important contributions to the project.
 From CEFCA, we particularly would like to thank Antonio Marín-Franch for his invaluable contributions in the early phases of the project, David Cristóbal-Hornillos and his team for their help with the installation of the data reduction package jype version 0.9.9, César Íñiguez for providing 2D measurements of the filter transmissions, and all other staff members for their support with various aspects of the project.